ansys/pyacp/doc/source/user_guide/howto/launch_configuration.rst

   explicitly enable them with the ``allow_remote_host`` option.
-Note that insecure transport does not check user identity, hence any user on the local machine or, if ``allow_remote_host`` is set, within the network can connect to the gRPC server. can potentially intercept and read the data being transmitted.
-If the ``allow_remote_host`` option is used, any user on the network may be able to connect to the server without authentication.
+Note that insecure transport does not check user identity, hence any user on the local machine or, if ``allow_remote_host`` is set, within the network can connect to the gRPC server.

 For details on setting transport options with launch mode configuration classes, refer to the API documentation: